 What do I need to do to pass I.S.?

 The conferences are graded on a pass/fail basis.
-To pass, you need to do two things: attend the conference both days (9 to 3:30 p.m.) and complete the assignment.
-The assignment takes different formats, either a paper assignment or discussion section.
+To pass, you need to attend, and to follow the assignment directions of the IS Director.
+The assignment takes different formats, a paper assignment, or a discussion.
+Sometimes, conferences are forced to go online - as in the case of restrictions due to COVID.
+In cases of online participation - you will need to watch videos presented and engage in discussions which can include facilitated Zoom sessions or online forums.
 The details are on the Moodle page for the current conference.
 Assignments are graded by members of the faculty, and you will be notified later in the semester of your pass/fail grade.

 What if I need learning accommodations?

 Working with Disability and Accommodation Services through Student Life, we are happy to provide what you need to get the most out of the I.S.
 Conference experience.
 Students requiring accommodation should first submit their documentation to Student Life (you may have already completed this), and then fill out the Exception Form noting what specific accommodation is requested.
 Some students might require a note-taker, extra time completing the assignment, or access to audio files.

 What if I have a special circumstance (illness, death in the family, work, other) and miss part of the conference?

 We also know that life happens.
 If you need to miss any of the conference because of illness, a death in the family, or other circumstances, please email the Director before the assignment due date, along with your documentation.
 Requests without accompanying documentation will not be considered an excuse (e.g., illness without evidence of visit to a medicentre, note from doctor or hospital).
 If your request is approved, you will receive an alternate assignment to complete.

 I’m planning to transfer to another institution.
 Do I still need to take I.S.?